Kali makes a popular tattoo because, at the risk of sounding sacrilegious, she’s pretty metal.

 She was alive before the universe was born, and she will be alive after it dies.

 This strange relationship with time is one of the clues we can use to understand Kali.

 She cannot be defined as “bad” or “good” because she exists outside the limitations of our minds.

 It is really only in modern colonial practices that religious figures need to be either pious and pure or devilish and evil.

 Traditionally deities are quite a bit more complicated.
-Even Jesus had moments when his humanity got the best of him.

 So the first step to understanding Kali is knowing you are too limited in your human brain to truly understand Kali.